Travers Humphreys: Judicial career

 After appointments as Recorder of Chichester, Recorder of Cambridge and Deputy Chairman of London Sessions in 1926, Humphries was made a judge of the King's Bench Division in 1928, and received the customary knighthood.
 Although Humphreys had a long career at the Bar, it was unusual for someone whose experience was confined to criminal work to be appointed a High Court judge.
 His attitude while on the bench seemed fierce and intimidating, although Humphreys was popular among legal colleagues and in private was said to be witty.

 In 1927 he prosecuted Browne and Kennedy for their murder of PC Gutteridge.

 During the 1940s and early 1950s Humphreys sat in the Court of Criminal Appeal.
 After World War II, he sat in this capacity with Lord Chief Justice Lord Goddard and Mr Justice Lynksey to hear William Joyce's appeal against his conviction for treason during the war.
 The court rejected Joyce's appeal.
 He also presided at the brief treason trial of John Amery, a British fascist who had set up the British Free Corps, a small wartime unit of British volunteers serving in the German Waffen SS.
 During the eight-minute trial, Amery was sentenced to death after pleading guilty, although Humphreys only accepted the guilty plea after making sure Amery was fully aware a death sentence would be the inevitable outcome of this.

 In 1949, Humphreys presided over the trial of John George Haigh, the Acid Bath Murderer, whom he sentenced to death.
 In 1950, he sat with the Lord Chief Justice Lord Goddard and Mr Justice Sellers in the Court of Criminal Appeal to hear the appeal of Timothy Evans against his conviction for the murder of his baby daughter, evidence having also been admitted as to the death of Evans' wife.

 Later years

 He was appointed a Knight Bachelor in 1925 and a Privy Counsellor in 1946.
 He retired in 1951 as the senior and oldest King's Bench judge.
 He was a member of the Garrick Club and was a keen yachtsman On his wife's death in 1953 Humphreys sold his Ealing home and moved into the Onslow Court Hotel, in Queen's Gate, South Kensington, which specialised in providing accommodation for retired people.
-Coincidentally, this was the hotel occupied about four years before by John George Haigh and his victim Mrs Durand-Deacon.
+Coincidentally, this was the hotel occupied about four years before by serial killer John George Haigh and his last victim Mrs Durand-Deacon.